When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Introduction

-We propose \Name, a novel \textbf{C}omprehensive \textbf{R}ed-teaming approach for \textbf{E}valuating \textbf{S}afety \textbf{T}hreats in LLMs with Web Search. \Name adopts a three-stage pipeline, consisting of adversarial search query generation, web search execution and risk evaluation, and adversarial search query refinement.
-It further incorporates several innovative techniques to address the above challenges.
-(1) To uncover the unique citation risk in the LLMs with web search, we propose three novel adversarial test search query generation strategies, which are specifically tailored to this testing scenario.
-We further introduce a risk classification that considers responses, citation, as well as their combinations to systematically report the test results.
-We then employ a set of metrics to comprehensively evaluate the quality of adversarial queries, including overall risk detection rate, query toxicity, and diversity.
-These metrics allow us to assess whether \Name can generate adversarial search queries that effectively expose risks while keeping the queries non-trivially offensive and maintaining controlled self-similarity.
+We propose \Name, a novel \textbf{C}omprehensive \textbf{R}ed-teaming approach for \textbf{E}valuating \textbf{S}afety \textbf{T}hreats in LLMs with Web Search.
+It incorporates several innovative techniques to address the above challenges.
+(1) To uncover the unique citation risk in the LLMs with web search, we propose three novel adversarial search query generation strategies.
+We further introduce a unified risk classification that considers responses, citation and their combinations to systematically report test results.
+We then employ a set of metrics to guarantee the quality of adversarial search queries that effectively expose risks while keeping the queries non-trivially offensive and maintaining controlled self-similarity.
 (2) To effectively test under black-box online constraints, we leverage a dedicated red-teaming model for adversarial query generation.
 This model is built by supervised fine-tuning on our crafted web-search–specific harmful dataset (WebSearch-Harm), which includes conversations annotated with generation strategies, harmful content categories, and successful attack queries.
 Then, we incorporate the model with the judgment-feedback refinement loop to optimize weak queries via in-context learning.
-This design can offer the advantage of reducing the refinement rounds and API costs while improving risk detection under a fixed budget.
-With these innovations, \Name provides a unique, systematic, and scalable red-teaming framework for LLMs with web search, enabling citation risk identification and efficient adversarial query generation under realistic black-box constraints.